MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data

 There are two major limitations of \resides.
 First, it requires de novo training of a denoising network in each iteration, which is time-consuming and thus unrealistic for clinical deployment.
-Second, \resides is a scan-specific method and strictly operates on a single set of undersampled measurements; however, for most MRI applications, more than one set of undersampled measurements is generally available.
+Second, \resides is a scan-specific method and strictly operates on a single set of undersampled measurements.
+However, for most MRI applications, more than one set of undersampled measurements is generally available.
 To reduce computation time at the time of inference and to leverage the availability of multiple sets of undersampled measurements, we propose \residem, which is outlined in \alref{residem}.
 Here, the tilde annotation on the top of the symbol indicates it is a joint representation of $K \geq 1$ sets of measurements.
 For example, $\tvec{A}$, $\tvec{y}$, and $\tvec{\sigma}^2$, indicate the forward operator, k-space measurements, and average noise variance, respectively, from $K$ sets of measurements.

 \residem is implemented in two stages: training and inference.
 The training stage is similar to \resides, where both image recovery and denoiser training happen in tandem.
 However, in contrast to \resides, the denoiser training in \residem is performed using multiple undersampled datasets.
 For $K=1$, the training phase of \residem is identical to \resides.
 Although the training stage of \residem can reconstruct images, its main objective is to store the resulting sequence of denoisers, parameterized by $\{\vec{\theta}_t\}_{t=1}^T$.
-Since the denoisers in \residem are trained on a more diverse, larger set of patches from multiple images, they are expected to generalize better on unseen images without further training.
 The second stage in \residem is inference, where an unseen undersampled dataset is reconstructed using a PnP algorithm, with the denoising in the $t^{\text{th}}$ iteration of PnP (\linref{residem-apply} in \alref{residem}) performed using the denoiser $\vec{f}(\,\cdot\,;\vec{\theta}_t)$ trained in the first stage.
 The computational complexity of \residem at the inference stage is similar to that of sparsity-based iterative CS methods.
-A high-level description of \residem can be found in \figref{layout}.
+A high-level description of \residem is given in \figref{layout}.